GoogleCloudPlatform/datashare-toolkit/UPDATING_DATA_PRODUCERS.md

 [Back to Datashare](./README.md)

 # Overview
-The Data Producers are users that should have administrative access to the Datashare UI.
+Data Producers are users that should have administrative access to the Datashare UI.
 To modify the list of Data Producers for an existing setup, you must edit the ```allow-data-producers``` authorization policy.
 Run the following command to edit the authorization policy.

 ```
 export NAMESPACE=datashare-apis